By Paul d'Anjou, Twitch growth expert

 Direct Twitch link vs Linktree

-The pinned comment that announces tonight's stream
+The pinned comment that announces your stream

 On every TikTok clip, pin a comment that announces your next stream: